shawnjburke/py_guide/README.rst

 in my code as is traditional Microsoft (M$ as many would put it).
 There was a time when you never would have convinced me I would come to prefer snake_case as is common to Python.
 I have.
 In fact I'm quite enamored with you Python.
 You are quick with the script, or agile with the program structure.
-You take pride in what makes a professional coder, appreciation for commenting, code read-ability, and syntactical grace
+You take pride in what makes a professional coder, appreciation for commenting, code read-ability, and syntactical grace.

 .. code-block::python
     (name_parameters="are cool", use_them="yes", love_them="yes", defaulting_is_powerful=True)